Begin Processing Payments with a High-Risk Tech Support Merchant Account

 Communicating openly and often also can cut down on chargebacks.
 Once a transaction is complete, send an automatic email receipt.
 If a dispute arises, get ahead of the situation and offer a refund.
 A refund is much more cost-effective than a chargeback.

-EMB makes it easier to fight chargebacks.
+EMB makes it easier to fight chargebacks with Chargeback Suite.
 EMB has created an elite alert and prevention system for high-risk merchants, including tech support businesses, by partnering with Verifi and its new Cardholder Dispute Resolution Network (CDRN) and Ethoca’s alert system,

 CDRN operates with banks and card issuers, enabling merchants an opportunity to resolve credit card transaction disputes.
 Through this top-notch alert and prevention system, merchants achieve the greatest rate of chargeback resolutions while being directly involved in the process.
 Enabling an alert system can trim up to 25% off a merchant’s chargeback ratio.